kottapar/blue-green/README.md

 4. Repeat this cycle again

 ### Proposed changes
 So we sat down with the architecture team and our AWS vendors to come up with the below design.
 Here's what we did.
-We noticed that the current EKS cluster isn't loaded and so decided to implement this via namespace segregation instead of creating another EKS cluster.
+We noticed that the current EKS cluster's utilization is about 15% and so decided to implement this via namespace segregation instead of creating another EKS cluster.

 1. created a new subdomain preprod.myapp.com
 2. created two new namespaces blue and green with their corresponding ingress controllers and ALBs